Spanning the isogeny class of a power of an ordinary elliptic curve over a finite field. Application to the number of rational points of curves of genus $\leq 4$: Introduction

 Such descriptions, though powerful, do not allow to get a real grasp on a given polarized variety $(A,\LL)$.
 In particular, given an abstract description of an element in $\mathcal{W}_1$, one would like for instance to see if it is the Jacobian of a curve and if so, to give an equation of the curve.
 For this, we have to jump back to the algebraic geometry side and associate to the abstract description some data describing the embedding $\phi_{\LL^i}$, $i \geq 3$, of $A$ into a projective space $\PP^N$.
 When $p \ne 2$, Mumford showed how to extend the classical theory over $\CC$ by using an algebraic version of the theta constants, called a \emph{theta null point}.
 These constants are projectively the image by $\phi_{\LL^i}$ of $0 \in A$ for a careful choice of basis of $\PP^N$.
-However, if this data is not available before hand for at least one principally polarized abelian variety in $\mathcal{W}_1$, the only known method to compute it is to lift the situation to $\CC$, perform analytic computations with enough precision, hopefully recognize algebraic numbers and eventually reduce the result over the finite field.
-When $A$ is simple, this is the classical setting of the Complex Multiplication methods and the final result over the finite field can only be certified to be accurate when $g \leq 2$ \cite{sutherlandCM,streng}.
+However, if this data is not available before hand for at least one principally polarized abelian variety in $\mathcal{W}_1$, the only known method to compute it is to work with a lift of $A$ and its polarization to $\CC$, perform analytic computations with enough precision, hopefully recognize algebraic numbers and eventually reduce the result over the finite field.
+When $A$ is simple, this is the classical setting of the Complex Multiplication methods (see for instance \cite[Chap.18]{handbook}) but the output is heuristic when $g > 2$ \cite{sutherlandCM,streng}.